-(i) On January 11, 2022, the Company completed an underwritten public offering in the United States, raising a total of \$20,013,043 in gross proceeds.
-The Company allocated the gross proceeds and direct costs between the units, pre-funded units and option warrants using the relative fair value of the components.
+• On January 11, 2022, the Company completed an underwritten public offering in the United States, raising a total of \$20,013,043 in gross proceeds.
+The Company allocated the gross proceeds firstly to the warrant liabilities, with the remainder to the common shares.
+Direct costs have been allocated based on the percentage allocation of the proceeds.
 The underwritten public offering resulted in the sale to the public of 7,215,652 Units at \$2.30 per Unit, with each Unit being comprised of one common share and one warrant (the "Unit Warrants") exercisable at \$2.30 per share.
 The Unit warrants are exercisable immediately and have a term of 5 years.
-Gross proceeds of \$10,370,5020 were allocated to the common shares, and \$4,731,934 to the unit warrants.
+Gross proceeds of \$10,936,974 were allocated to the common shares, and \$5,395,878 to the unit warrants liability.

 In addition, the Company issued 1,480,000 pre-funded units ("Pre-Funded Units") at \$2.29 per Pre-Funded Unit.
 Each Pre-Funded Unit is comprised of a one-pre-funded warrant (a "Pre-Funded Warrant") to purchase one common share, and one warrant to purchase one common share.
 The Pre-Funded Warrant allows the holder to acquire one common share of the Company at an exercise price of \$0.01 per common share, and a warrant to purchase a common share at an exercise price of \$2.30 per share.
 The warrants are exercisable immediately and have a term of 5 years.
 Each Pre-Funded Warrant is exercisable immediately and is exercisable until all Pre-Funded Warrants are exercised.
-Proceeds of \$2,127,090 were allocated to the pre-funded warrants, and \$919,446 to the warrants.
+Proceeds of \$2,560,400 were allocated to the pre-funded warrants and \$1,106,747 to the unit warrants in the warrant liability.